EWPH Home

 • Earliest Record

 The first reference to a priest in East Worlington is in 1261 with the installation of Robert de Hendeville.
-Despite the first reference to East Worlington House is in a Church of England inventory (Glebe Terrier) in 1679.
+However, the first reference to East Worlington House in 1679 is in a Church of England inventory (called a Glebe Terrier).
 It was described as a house with mud walls with part stone to the front.
 On the site of the house there was also a dairy, malt house, a barn, a shippen (cow barn) and a stable.
 The presence of a malt house indicates that beer was being brewed, however it is not known if this was solely for the household or if the rector of East Worlington had a handy side-line in selling beer to boost his income.

 • Demolition of Cottage